infinum/eightshift-forms/src/Hooks/Variables.md

 ## Set geolocation Db location

 This constant will define geolocation db location.
-With this constant you can provide your custom projects geolocation db file.
+With this constant, you can provide your custom project's geolocation db file.
 You will use this if you want to control the db file version and keep it better up to date.

 Type:
 * string